dereuromark/cakephp-queue/docs/sections/custom_tasks.md

 ```
 Make sure it throws an exception with a clear error message in case of failure.

-Note: You can use the provided `Queue\Model\QueueException` if you do not need to include a strack trace.
+Note: You can use the provided `Queue\Model\QueueException` if you do not need to include a stack trace.
 This is usually the default inside custom tasks.

 ## DI Container Example